 We can fix this by deleting extra fields (Bill_Address_TX and Ash) and increasing the length of the field in the Field Properties panel.

 Auto Create Fields (Single-Instance)¶

 However, not all the information has been captured in the name-value data region.
 Some lines with useful information (line 20-21) are not even the part of the data region (highlighted in grey).
 This is because the key-value pairs with no separator in between were not captured by the AGL algorithm.
-You may refer to the Best Practices section to understand how to get the most accurate results using the AGL feature.
+You may refer to the Best Practices section in the UI walkthrough document to understand how to get the most accurate results using the AGL feature.